Basavarajsm2102/MLOPS-proj-2/README.md

 ## 🛠️ Step-by-Step Instructions

 ### 1. Project Template Setup
-- Execute the `template.py` file to create the project structure for vehicle insurance prediction.
+- Execute the `template.py` file to create the MLOps project structure for vehicle insurance prediction.
   ```bash
   python template.py
   ```
-  This sets up the necessary directories and files. 📂
+  This sets up the necessary directories and files for the pipeline. 📂

 ---

 ### 2. Package Configuration
 - Write code in `setup.py` and `pyproject.toml` to enable importing local packages.
 - Refer to `crashcourse.txt` for detailed guidance on configuring `setup.py` and `pyproject.toml`.
-  📖 **Note**: Ensure all dependencies and metadata are correctly specified.
+  📖 **Note**: Ensure all dependencies and metadata are correctly specified for MLOps.

 ---